alessio-ac/homelab-docs/README.md

 # Config files for personal homelab documentation

-The website can be found at https://homelab.ale.ac
+The website is being hosted at Cloudflare Pages and it can be found at https://homelab.ale.ac